aws-samples/amazon-ivs-qos-dashboard-timed-metadata-sample/web/IVSplayer/README.md

 - Definition of the work variables, right after the creation of ```IVSPlayer``` (from line 39);

-- Send off the dangling QoS event and reset the work variables before loading a new video (from line 147);
+- Send off PLAY, STOP, and update the work variables when player state changes (from line 62, 90, 103, etc.);

-- Send off a QoS event and reset some work varibles every minute (from line 186);
+- Send off a PLAYBACK_SUMMARY event and reset some work varibles every minute (from line 198);

-- Subroutine of assembing an QoS event and sending it to the QoS dashboard backend (from line 266);
+- Subroutine of assembing an QoS event and sending it to the QoS dashboard backend (from line 265);

 - Update work variables (whose values are used in assembing QoS events), when receiving a player-state-change (see below) or playback-error event from the IVS player SDK (from line 57).